stevey/easter-secret/README.md

-# easter-secret
+# 2023 easter-secret

-DM me a 🐰 emoji in slack for a prize!
+DM me 2 x 🐰 emoji in slack for a prize!